 The ratio of cement to water and of course aggregate would be less.

 M5 Grade of Concrete→ 1:5:10 (Cement: Sand: Aggregates) 5 MPA

 M7.5 Grade of Concrete→1:4:8 (Cement: Sand: Aggregates) 7.5 MPA

 3. Lean Concrete and Normal Concrete

-The normal concrete contains a cement more than 10 and less than 15%.
-A plain cement concrete(PCC) with a mix ratio of 1:2:4 is normal concrete with a cement amount of about 14%.
-Normal concrete is normally utilized in damp proofing coarse, R.C.C, and floor finishing.
+Normal concrete contains a cement more than 10 and less than 15%.
+Plain cement concrete(PCC) with a mix ratio of 1:2:4 is normal concrete with a cement amount of about 14%.
+Normal concrete is normally utilized in damp proofing coarse, R.C.C., and floor finishing.

 The rich concrete contains a cement amount of more than 15%.
 A plain cement concrete(PCC) mix of 1:1.5:3 is an example of rich concrete with a cement amount of 18%.
 This concrete is utilized for the construction of minor structural members that can bear heavier loads.